lpzie2/tacticus-gw-token-checker/README.md

 # tacticus-token-checker
-how many tokens are left on the enemy side and who holds them
+how many gw tokens are left on both sides and who holds them. some basic stats as well.